Kansas Paralegal Career and Salary Guide

 This guide to paralegal careers in Kansas is designed to help you start your career as a paralegal or legal assistant.
-Here you will find answers to the most common questions about how to become a paralegal in Kansas, including Kansas paralegal salary information, job outlook, and career resources.
+While there are no statewide standards or certifications required for paralegals in Kansas, many jobs in the field require a degree in paralegal studies, such as an associate degree or a certificate.
+Here you will find answers to the most common questions about how to become a paralegal in Kansas, including Kansas certification options, paralegal salary information, job outlook, and career resources.
 Begin your journey to a paralegal career using the directory below.

 - Paralegal Certification

 Since there are no Kansas paralegal certification standards at the state level, paralegals may begin their careers through a variety of paths.
 Most paralegals in the state possess some combination of education and experience, which may include on-the-job training or internships completed as part of a degree program.
 Voluntary certification through a national or state organization following graduation from a Kansas paralegal program can give paralegal candidates a competitive edge in the job market.
 As paralegal jobs in Kansas continue to diversify and expand in professional scope, there are many opportunities for entry-level paralegals.

 1. Earn a degree or certificate in paralegal studies.

 Although there are no mandated educational requirements for paralegals in Kansas, paralegal and legal assistants are strongly encouraged to obtain formal education before seeking employment.
 Earning a certificate, associate’s degree, or bachelor’s degree from one of the paralegal schools in Kansas is the most common path for prospective paralegals in the state.
 Currently, there is one approved paralegal program by the American Bar Association (ABA) in Kansas.1